jcmdln/gein/Readme.md

 as a subjectively decent example of getting started with Gentoo.

+## Warnings
+- AzrynOS is not production-ready, proceed with caution.
+- You must manually partition and mount your disks.
+  - Consult your Gentoo Handbook.

+## FAQ
+- "How much about Gentoo will I need to know to use AzrynOS?"
+  - I would suggest reading the Gentoo Handbook and every file in this project before proceeding.
+- "How long does this take to install?"
+  - About 1 to 4 hours for the minimal install.
+    - Most time-consuming packages are GCC 6.4 and Linux.
+  - About 4 to 24 hours for the complete installation.
+    - Most time-consuming packages are Mesa and Chromium.
+- "I keep getting boot failures after installing in a VirtualBox VM?"
+  - Remove the virtual disk drive from the boot order and restart.

 ## Installation
 ```
 # Run the following from a Gentoo LiveCD